Group Chat Collaboration: Microsoft Teams or Slack?

 - No group calls on the free version, and no screen sharing.

-- No guest access on the free version.
+- No guest access to the free version.

 - Plans start from $8.00 USD/month.